 Skip to main content

-All errors from the UBN BaaS API follow the RFC 7807 Problem Details standard — a consistent format used across every endpoint.
+All errors from the UBN BaaS API follow the RFC 7807 Problem Details standard: a consistent format used across every endpoint.
 Every error includes a human-readable explanation you can read while debugging, and a machine-readable code field your application can branch on.
 For the full shape of an error response, see Error Response Format in the API overview.

 Always log the correlationId from every error response.
-When you contact support, including the correlationId is the single fastest way to find your request in our systems — it can cut investigation time from hours to minutes.
+When you contact support, including the correlationId is the single fastest way to find your request in our systems.
+It can cut investigation time from hours to minutes.

 HTTP Status Codes